fooltowise/NeroNotes/Nero's Notes/Copart - Accident Rates & Auto Repair Diagnostics.md

 AirPro is a solid company and probably the largest competitor for asTech®. asTech® have done a nice job of partnering with many big people.
 They have an alignment with Gerber Collision & Glass as well as Safelite.
 There are many small to mid-tier players, such as Caliber Collision who are Dallas based and recently acquired one whose name escapes me.
 There are several here in the Dallas Fort Worth area that have spun up over the years because they are former asTech® people who have gone out and started on their own.
 There are many who are either in a startup phase or still scaling and moving forward.

 ### How do they differentiate from each other?
-Is the technology relatively basic and everyone has the same tech and it's a matter of relationships with Safelite and Copart, or are there other aspects of the technology which are vastly different?
+Is the technology relatively basic and everyone has the same tech and it's a matter of relationships with Safelite and [[Copart]], or are there other aspects of the technology which are vastly different?

 The technology, for all intents and purposes, is the same with a few differentiators.
 Doing mobile service on your lot is a differentiator, whether at a dealership or collision center, as you are providing them with another way to make money by using a third party.
 Many smaller entities go into that mobile space because it becomes too costly for the bigger ones due to the overheads they have to commit.
 They have to park technicians in shops who are not always kept busy, whereas with a moving van you can schedule appointments throughout the day.